olig331/Nutri2.0/README.md

-#Nutri
+# Nutri

-This is proof of concept and not meant for actual use.
-Nutri developed to aid learning and gain experience with a multitude of technicologies.
+This is proof of concept and is not meant for actual use.
+Nutri was developed to aid learning and gain experience with a multitude of technicologies.